 And if they want to talk to someone?
 That is when your other customer service touchpoints kick in – in a seamless and consistent way; without forcing customers to change platforms unless absolutely necessary.

 While giving customers what they expect will put your brand in good standing with them, sometimes you have to do what they do not expect to keep them interested.
-It’s about going above and beyond the expectations set: think of it as surprising your significant other with a bouquet of flowers or box of their favourite chocolates.
+It’s about going above and beyond the expectations set: think of it as surprising your significant other with a bouquet of flowers or box of their favorite chocolates.
 Sometimes it’s essential – when you’ve been away on a business trip, for example – but doing it impromptu will score you some serious brownie points.
 In business, this is otherwise known as customer loyalty.

 Loyalty is often put in the same category as ‘rewards’.
 You can understand why.
 They are ways of keeping customers happy and engaged with your business.
 But loyalty is not necessarily directly linked to something tangible; it’s about offering something valuable.
 Sometimes that can be a discount code sent via email.
 Other times, it might the customer’s overall feeling that every aspect of their experience has been handled in the right way, across all of the channels and interfaces they have used.
 It could just be that the brand solved a particular problem that had been frustrating the customer.